novicecoder205/Restaurant-Orders-SQL-analysis/README.md

 ***Part 3: Analyze Customer Behaviors.***

-.
-Combine menu_items and order_details tables into a single table.
+After the menu_items and order_details tables were combine:

-.
-What were the least and most ordered items? what categories were they in?
+Question 1: Find the least and most ordered items? what categories were they in?

-.
-What were the top 5 orders that spent the most money?
+Question 2: Find the top 5 orders that spent the most money?

-.
-View the details of the highest spend order.
+Question 3: View the details of the highest spend order.
 What insights can we gather from the results?

-.
-View the details of the top 5 highest spend order, see what insight can be gathers there.
+Question 4: View the details of the top 5 highest spend order, see what insight can be gathers there.